Sack of Baltimore

-The sack of Baltimore took place on 20 June 1631, when the village of Baltimore in West Cork, Ireland, was attacked by pirates from the Barbary Coast of North Africa – the raiders included Dutchmen, Algerians, and Ottoman Turks.
+The sack of Baltimore took place on 20 June 1631, when the village of Baltimore in West Cork, Ireland, was attacked by pirates from the Barbary Coast of North Africa – the raiders included Algerians and Ottoman Turks.
 The attack was the largest by Barbary slave traders on Ireland.

 The attack was led by a Dutch captain from Haarlem, Murad Reis the Younger, who had been enslaved by the Barbary pirates and set free following his conversion to Islam.
-Murad's force of the regency of algiers was led to the village by an Irish Catholic fisherman of Old English descent named John Hackett – the captain of a fishing boat that had been captured shortly before the raid – purportedly in exchange for his release, although dark conspiracy theories regarding Hackett, Sir Walter Coppinger, and Murad persist.
+Murad's force of the regency of Algiers was led to the village by an Irish Catholic fisherman of Old English descent named John Hackett – the captain of a fishing boat that had been captured shortly before the raid – purportedly in exchange for his release, although dark conspiracy theories regarding Hackett, Sir Walter Coppinger, and Murad persist.
 Hackett was subsequently hanged from the cliff-top outside the village for conspiracy.

 Attack

 Murad's crew, made up of European renegades (Note: Individuals who renounced their Christian faith and converted to Islam were called "renegades".) and Algerians, launched their covert attack on the remote village of Baltimore on 20 June 1631.
 They captured at least 107 villagers, mostly English settlers along with some local Irish people (some reports put the number as high as 237).
 The attack was focused on the area of the village known to this day as the Cove.
 The villagers were put in irons and taken to a life of slavery in Algiers.